msimonides/homerplayer2/privacy.markdown

 # Privacy Policy

-By using the "Homer Player 2" application (the "App") you consent to the collection and processing of data concerning your use of the App in accordance with this privacy policy.
+By using the "Homer Audio Player" application (the "App") you consent to the collection and processing of data concerning your use of the App in accordance with this privacy policy.